Sparse Attention as Compact Kernel Regression: Experimental Details

 \subsection{Length Generalization}

 For biological agents, episodic memory scales with the length of life rather than a fixed context window, placing memory retrieval inherently in the long-context regime and requiring continual length generalization.
 In such settings, dense aggregation over all stored memories would lead to severe interference, motivating the use of sparse retrieval mechanisms that selectively engage only a small subset of relevant memories.
 This perspective aligns with hippocampal indexing theory, where retrieval operates over sparse indices rather than dense memory traces \citep{teyler1986hippocampal,goode2020integrated}.
 Inspired by this neurobiological constraint, we evaluate sparse attention mechanisms in a set of controlled synthetic tasks designed to isolate core sequence-modeling abilities.
 Specifically, we consider multi-query multi-token associative recall (MQMTAR), sequence reversal, and sequence sorting, which respectively probe long-range associative retrieval, sequential manipulation, and global reordering.
 To ensure comparability across tasks and focus on the effects of the attention mechanism itself, we fix all model hyperparameters to modest values rather than performing extensive task-specific tuning; the shared hyperparameters are summarized in Table~\ref{tab:combined_hyperparam}.
-We show in Table~\ref{tab:k_results} additional results for different $k$ for the kNN variants. \paragraph{Multi-query Multi-token Associative Recall (MQMTAR).} The Multi-query Multi-token Associative Recall task evaluates a model’s ability to store and retrieve multiple key–value associations within a single sequence and to answer several queries in parallel.
-The vocabulary consists of 256 integers, augmented with utility tokens \{0, 1, 2\} and additional special tokens used for structural delimitation.
-Each key $k_i$, value $v_i$, and query $q_j$ is represented by a fixed-length sequence of two discrete tokens, corresponding to two numbers drawn from the base vocabulary.
-During input construction, multiple key–value pairs $(k_i, v_i)$ are presented sequentially, followed by a set of four query keys $\{q_1, q_2, q_3, q_4\}$, all sharing the same two-token structure as the keys seen during the context.
-The model’s objective is to retrieve, for each query $q_j$, the value $v_i$ associated with the matching key $k_i$ encountered earlier in the sequence.
-The target output is formed by concatenating the two-token representations of the four retrieved values in query order.
-This task jointly probes multi-token associative binding, robustness to interference across multiple stored associations, and the ability to perform accurate multi-query recall within a single forward pass.
+We show in Table~\ref{tab:k_results} additional results for different $k$ for the kNN variants.
+For the Transformer model, we use the GPT2 \citep{radford2019language-gpt2} architecture with the ALiBi \cite{press2022train} positional embedding.
+These experiments were run on A6000 GPUs.